-This delectably rich stew is a westernized version of a typical African recipe, made in various ways around the continent.
-In its original form, African peanut stew is referred to as maafe or groundnut soup.
+A delectable sweet potato and okra stew in a rich peanut butter base, this is a simplified version of a typical West African recipe.
+In its original form, West African peanut stew is referred to as maafe, or groundnut soup.

 Privately, I doubted that any of the kids (then third and fourth graders) would eat this, especially because of the okra — not your most kid-friendly vegetable.
 I couldn’t have been more mistaken!
 The kids not only loved making it, but every last drop was scraped from the huge pot.
 Maybe it’s the peanut butter…

 Recipe adapted from The Vegetarian Family Cookbook by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.
 Photos originally appeared on VegKitchen.com.

 - 1 large red or yellow onion, chopped